 – Previous participant

-At its core, my work is about deepening relationship – with ourselves, with each other and with nature (the more-than-human world).
-It’s about exploring both our inner nature and outer nature, and develop ways to accept, be with, and learn from each experience that life sends our way.
+At it’s core my work is about relatedness – how we relate to ourselves, and each other with Nature as a support.
+It’s about exploring our inner nature and our outer nature, and developing ways to accept , be with, and learn from each experience that life sends our way.

 The Structure of our Days:

-– Each morning will include a mindful practice followed by experiential practices informed by Eugene Gendlin’s Focusing method and some of Stephen Gilligan’s Generative Trance work.
+– Each morning will include a mindful practice followed by experiential practices informed by Gendlin’s Focusing method and some of Gilligan’s Generative Change work.

-– The afternoons will be given to nature-based practices and an intimate sharing circle called Way of Council.
+– The afternoons will include nature-based practices and an intimate sharing circle called Way of Council.

 Why come on Retreat in Nature?

 Spending time in nature disconnected from fast-paced virtual life, and immersed in awe-inspiring landscapes re-humanises us.
 We open up to a bigger perspective and reconnect with what matters most.

 Our base will be a Nourishing and Magical Forest Garden in Devon.
 This is truly a wonder to behold.